prismart1/movie-_genre_project/README.md

 - The genre that generates the highest revenue.
 - Trends in movie production over the years.

+- ## Known Issues
+- Dataset is artificially created and may not represent real-world scenarios.
+- Performance may vary with large datasets.

 ## Future Enhancements
 - Incorporate additional datasets for more comprehensive analysis.
 - Apply machine learning techniques to predict movie success.